How to get to Narok from Nairobi?

 For Narok Town itself, road travel is the only practical option.

-- Carry some cash for small purchases and transport fares.
+- Take cash for small purchases and trips.

 Narok is easy to reach from Nairobi, and through its scenic road, and the various means of transport, the trip itself is an enjoyable experience in the Kenyan adventure.